The Best Kind Of Probiotic To Help Support Your Immune System, According To Functional MDs

-How do probiotics help immunity?
+How do probiotics help the immune system?

 Which probiotic strains are the best for immunity?